Ford Sierra: New Zealand

-However, Ford cancelled the Sierra once Mazda, which developed the Telstar, could offer a station wagon.
+However, Ford cancelled the Sierra in 1988 once Mazda, which developed the Telstar, could offer a wagon.
 The Telstar wagon, while popular, never reached the Sierra's heights, especially its competition successes overseas.
 Further reasons could be customers' knowledge of the Telstar's Japanese roots, and that the equivalent Mazda 626 wagon offered a considerably longer warranty at a similar price.

 Relative rejection of the Telstar forced Ford to import completely built-up (CBU) premium models built in Genk, Belgium from 1990: the Sierra 2.0 GLX Wagon, the Sierra Sapphire 2.0 Ghia and the XR4×4 were part of this range.
-The advertising copy read, "Introducing the new car that needs no introduction."
+The advertising copy read "Introducing the new car that needs no introduction".
 However, a relatively high price did not help – the Wagon began at over NZ$31,000 – and production errors in the launch brochure showed cars with no steering wheels.
 Furthermore, any marketing boosts Ford could have gained through Group A touring car racing were over with the Escort Cosworth becoming the company's standard-bearer in competition (and the Escort, meanwhile, was absent from the New Zealand market).

-The Sierra was withdrawn from the New Zealand market in 1992, and it would be another five years before its European successor the Mondeo would arrive there.
+The Sierra was withdrawn from the New Zealand market in 1992, and it was another five years before its European successor the Mondeo arrived there.
 Sierra Cosworths remain sought-after performance cars.

-By contrast, the Sierra was never sold in Australia, as there was less demand for a medium-sized wagon than in New Zealand, although the RS Cosworth/RS500 was used in the Australian Touring Car Championships from the late-1980s and early-1990s.
+By contrast, the Sierra was never sold in Australia, as there was less demand for a medium-sized wagon than in New Zealand; it was only with the debut of the Mondeo in 1995 that Ford Australia offered one, its first since the demise of the British-sourced TF Cortina.
+However, the RS Cosworth/RS500 was used in the Australian Touring Car Championships from the late-1980s and early-1990s.